-Now our son is back in the UK and we are looking forward to celebrating together on Sunday with friends around our table.
-You can’t get anything but frozen turkey here this time of year so I’ll cook a chicken – the biggest one I can find – or maybe even two of them.
+It’s very difficult to get anything but frozen turkey here for Canadian Thanksgiving in October so I’ll cook a chicken – the biggest one I can find – or maybe even two of them.
 I will refer to these chickens as “turkey” and for just this one day my family will indulge my delusion.
-After all, it will taste fairly similar to a turkey, served with the usual Thanksgiving dishes – mashed potatoes, cranberry sauce, gravy, stuffing and vegetables.
-And there will be pumpkin pie and perhaps a pumpkin cake or two as well.
+After all, they will taste fairly similar to a turkey, served with the usual Thanksgiving dishes – mashed and roast potatoes, cranberry sauce, gravy, stuffing and vegetables.
+There will be pumpkin pie and perhaps a pumpkin cake as well.